Skip to main content

 • “It has nice mechanics, art, and campaigns, although I wish there were more sets by now.”

 • “At face value, this is a badly made mobile app ripoff of Magic: The Gathering Arena.
-Bad mechanics, weak artwork, and terrible design and balance aside, this game seriously makes you pay cash money for cards that you have to then destroy during a match if you want to have any hope of winning.”
+Bad mechanics, weak artwork, and terrible design and balance aside, this game seriously makes you pay cash for cards that you then have to destroy during a match if you want to have any hope of winning.”

 • “The attacking player gets to decide basically the outcome of everything; there is no interactive defense or counters that you can do.
 The offensive player can dictate terms, which makes for very shallow gameplay.”